Giancarlo Stanton Player Props: Yankees vs. Royals

 Giancarlo Stanton At The Plate

-- Stanton has had at least one RBI in 38.3% of his games this year (18 of 47), with more than one RBI eight times (17.0%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Stanton has driven in a run in 18 games this season (37.5%), including eight games with more than one RBI (16.7%).
+He has also driven home three or more of his team's runs in three contests.

+- He has scored a run in 17 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.